vixon/gurk/README.md

 Add a file called app/home.rb

    class HomePage
      include Gurk::Methods

      local :page_title, 'This is the new title' local :header, 'The most awesome site ever'

      path '/homepage'

    end

 ## Creating your own pages

 Ok fine, you don't want to use the features feature.
-We suggest to using Sinatra instead :).

-However, you are free to do so by doing the following
+You are free to do so by doing the following

 Create a file called app/contact.rb

    class ContactPage
      include Gurk::Methods

      name 'contact'
      local :title, "Contact Page"
      path '/contact'

    end

 Don't forget to create your view.
 For example: app/views/contact.html.erb